What is a Community Residential Facility (CRF)?

 Are there volunteer opportunities?

 Yes, volunteers are an integral part of our weekly Core Group meetings.
-All volunteer requests are answered by the Community Services Coordinator.
+All volunteer requests are answered by the Community Services Manager.

 Does your program accept practicum students?